 Here is a blank wind mitigation form looks like.

-For all of your wind mitigation, four point inspections, mold inspections, and home inspection needs contact Thurmond Home Inspections today.
+For all of your wind mitigation, four point inspections, and home inspection needs contact Thurmond Home Inspections today.